 - Add the charred onion and ginger, spices, fish sauce, and sugar.

 - While the stock is cooking, prep the ingredients for the pho.
-Cook the noodles according to package instructions, drain, and set aside.
+Soak or cook the noodles according to package instructions, drain, and set aside.
 Arrange the bean sprouts, fresh herbs, and thinly-sliced steak on a platter.

 - Cook the stock on high pressure for about 45 minutes.
 Depressurize slowly.
-I first turn off the heat (on my electric cooktop).
+For IP do a natural pressure release for 10 minutes, then release remaining pressure.
+For stove top pressure cooker, turn off the heat (on my electric cooktop).
 Then, I lower the dial from "2" to "1".
 When the steam stops escaping, I open the dial, and unlock the cover.

 - Strain the stock, and remove meat from the bones.
 It should be very tender.
 Rinse the pot, pour the strained stock back into the pot, and add the tender beef.